lingyicute/YiClap/FAQ.md

 ___

 ## **Q: How to restore/import playlist?**
-Retro Music will automatically detect any playlist file when that playlist file is stored in internal storage/Playlist.
-However, if it doesn't, just open any "File manager" and open that playlist file with Retro Music.
+YiClap will automatically detect any playlist file when that playlist file is stored in internal storage/Playlist.
+However, if it doesn't, just open any "File manager" and open that playlist file with YiClap.

 For restoring playlists successfully, the location of songs must be the same in both the "Playlist" file and in your storage.
 For example, If your music is in "Internal storage/Music" and the playlist file has songs location "Internal storage/Songs".
 Then it will not be going to work since both these locations are different.